APherwani/APherwani/README.md

 ### My name is Arjun Pherwani and thank you for stumbling to my corner of GitHub.
 Here's a little about me:

 - I'm the software development co-director at KnightHacks, a student run organization at UCF
-- I'm currently working on... a game!
+- I'm currently working on...
+Generative Adversarial Networks!
 - I'm currently learning:
-  - Game Development
+  - Game Theory inspired AI architectures
-  - Game Design
+  - Robotics
-  - C#
+  - ROS 2.0
-- You can contact me via email at arjunp@knights.ucf.edu
+- You can contact me via email at arjunpherwani@outlook.com

 ### Thank you so much!
 <!--